 The brief squid is a small, free-swimming mollusk with a soft body and arm-like tentacles.
 It lives throughout the lower Chesapeake Bay.

-Moves through open waters by ejecting jets of water to propel itself forward or backward
+The brief squid is found in warm, shallow waters.
+It moves through open waters by ejecting jets of water to propel itself forward or backward.
+It lives in schools.

-Eats bottom-dwelling crustaceans, small fish and fish larvae
+The brief squid eats bottom-dwelling crustaceans, small fish and fish larvae.

 When threated, squid shoot themselves backward with lightning speed.
 They may also emit an ink cloud to distract predators.

 Females lay gelatinous, yolky egg masses.
 Eggs hatch into tiny, fully formed young squid.